If you’ve spent any time in the home-studio world, you already know the Focusrite Scarlett 2i2 — one of the most popular audio interfaces ever made.

 The Focusrite Scarlett 2i2 delivers transparent, low-noise conversion up to 24-bit/192kHz.
 The updated preamps are clean and quiet, and the Air option adds a subtle, mix-friendly presence lift.

 There’s enough gain for most mics; for very gain-hungry dynamics (think broadcast mics), an inline booster can still help.
-Monitoring is clear and latency is comfortably low for tracking vocals, guitars, and soft synths.

 Build & Design